Monika S. Schmid

 Monika S. Schmid (born 1967) is a German linguist who specialises in language attrition.
-She is a professor and Head of the Department of Language and Linguistic Science at the University of York.
+She is Professor of Linguistics at the University of York.

 Career

 Monika Schmid began studying at Heinrich Heine University Düsseldorf (HHU) in 1990, where she was president of their student parliament.
-While interviewing survivors of the Holocaust in Germany, she learned about the importance of the transmission of native language from parent to child.
-In 2000, she obtained her Doctor of Philosophy in English Linguistics from HHU, with her thesis based on these interviews.
+In 2000, she obtained her Doctor of Philosophy in English Linguistics from HHU, with her thesis on language attrition based on a corpus of oral history interviews with German-Jewish Holocaust survivors collected by the local Holocaust memorial centre.

 She began working as a Lecturer in English Language at Vrije Universiteit Amsterdam.
 She worked as a lecturer at HHU from 1996 to 2001.
 In 2007, she moved to the University of Groningen English Department, where she was Senior Lecturer in English Language until her promotion to Professor in 2010.
 At the University of Essex, she became Professor of Linguistics in 2013 and Head of the Department in 2018, both positions she held until 2021.
-She later moved to the University of York, where she became a professor, and in January 2022, she became the Head of the Department of Language and Linguistic Science.
+She moved to the University of York in January 2022, where she became a professor, was Head of the Department of Language and Linguistic Science from 2022 to 2026.